 Cuba Policy under the Obama Administration

+In 2012 Cuban Foreign Minister Bruno Rodriguez spoke to the U.N.
+General Assembly about “the inhumane, failed and anachronistic policy of 11 successive U.S. administrations.”
+U.S. Ambassador to the United Nations Ronald Godard defended the sanctions as a tool to “encourage respect for… human rights and basic freedoms.”
+Godard argued that the United States was helping the people of Cuba by sending $2 billion in family remittances and $352 million in agricultural, medical, and humanitarian products in 2011.
+He also noted that the Cuban government committed more than 4,000 “short-term, politically motivated detentions” in 2011, a number that was then surpassed in 2012.
 In 2013, the United Nations passed a resolution condemning the embargo for the 22nd consecutive year.
-The vote was 188-2, with only Israel supporting the US policy.
-In 2012 Cuban Foreign Minister Bruno Rodriguez spoke to the UN General Assembly about “the inhumane, failed and anachronistic policy of 11 successive US administrations.”
-US Ambassador to the UN Ronald Godard defended the sanctions as a tool to “encourage respect for… human rights and basic freedoms.”
-Godard argued that the United States was helping the people of Cuba by sending $2 billion in family remittances and $352 million in agricultural, medical, and humanitarian products in 2011.
-He also noted that the Cuban government committed more than 4,000 “short-term, politically motivated detentions” in 2011, a number surpassed in 2012.
+The vote was 188-2, with only Israel supporting the U.S. policy.

 On Dec.
 17, 2014, President Obama announced a restoration of full diplomatic relations with Cuba for the first time since 1961.
 A deal between the United States and Cuba was brokered during 18 months of secret talks hosted by Canada, with a final meeting hosted by Pope Francis at the Vatican.
 Although the US embargo remains in effect and ordinary tourism by Americans is still prohibited, the United States will ease travel and remittance restrictions, release three Cuban spies, and open an embassy in Havana.